Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 Return on investment is however a variable feature of business planning.
 It is flexible according to the type of enterprise, its main purpose and philosophy.

 In a conventional profit-driven corporation return on investment (at an optimal rate) is typically a strong strategic driver for local planning and decisions, and by implication also a basic requirement of the enterprise as a whole.
-On the other hand, in a business or organization less focused on shareholder reward, such as a public services trust or charity, or a social enterprise or cooperative, return on investment (at a relatively lower rate), may be a requirement simply to sustain viable operations, according to the aims of the enterprise.
+On the other hand, in a business or organisation less focused on shareholder reward, such as a public services trust or charity, or a social enterprise or cooperative, return on investment (at a relatively lower rate), may be a requirement simply to sustain viable operations, according to the aims of the enterprise.
 In the first example, return on investment is the aim; in the second example, return on investment enables some other higher aim to be achieved.
 In more detail:

 In a traditional profit-driven corporation, return on investment tends to be the main requirement of any business plan and also the main aim or purpose or driver of the plan.
-In most traditional corporations return on investment tends to be at the heart of all activities, since typically the corporation exists to maximize the yield (profit and growth effectively) of shareholder funds invested in the business.
+In most traditional corporations return on investment tends to be at the heart of all activities, since typically the corporation exists to maximise the yield (profit and growth effectively) of shareholder funds invested in the business.
 Planning in traditional corporations at times forgets this basic obligation, especially when a junior manager is asked to 'write a business plan' for the first time.

 In traditional profit-driven corporations, when a new manager starts to write a business plan or operational plan for the first time (and for some experienced managers also, for the umpteenth time), the manager wonders: What is the aim?
 What am I trying to achieve?
 Often when they ask their own manager, the manager has the same doubts.
 The central aim is usually return on investment.